Edith L. King: King-Coit Children's Theatre and School

 Edith Lawrence King and Dorothy Coit founded the King-Coit School and Children's Theater in 1923, which continued to operate until 1959.
-This theater school aimed to provide young kids aged 5 to 15 an arts program on weekdays and weekends.
+This theater school aimed to provide young children aged 5 to 15 an arts program on weekdays and weekends.
 At this school King focused on teaching the students drawing and painting and Dorothy Coit focused on teaching them acting and dancing.
-The King-Coit Children's Theatre and School was a prodigious fine arts school in the area during the time as it had a rich and relatively well-known student body.
+The King-Coit Children's Theatre and School was a fine arts school in the area during the time as it had a relatively well-known student body.
 People like Anne Baxter, Madeleine L’Engle, and Lee Ramick, alongside others, are some of the most notable students to attend the King-Coit Children's Theatre and School.

 The school not only focused on teaching the students how to sing, dance, draw, and paint but it also put on productions with the students in order to showcase the talents of the students as well as the teachings of the school.
 Early productions include Comus in 1915, the Tempest, and Aucassin and Nicolette.
 The theater was located at 39th Street in New York City, New York.
 Stars such as Jane Wyatt had their starts in these fledgling productions.

-The King-Coit Children's Theatre and School had a quite unique teaching style as the school focused on truly emerging its students into the time periods during which the productions were set in.
-This went as far as ensuring the students focused their studies solely on the music and artworks of the time.
+The King-Coit Children's Theatre and School focused on emerging its students into the time periods in which the productions were set, which went as far as ensuring the students focused their studies solely on the music and artworks of the time.
 The hope behind this was to make it so that the children would feel comfortable in the time era and could thus act out the productions more accurately and naturally.
-The particularity of the pre-production phase does not end there as the school also made it so that roles for the plays were not given out until mere days before the play was set to be put on.
-The reason they could do this and still have a successful showing was because the students were expected to spend weeks repeatedly going over the script until they had the entirety of it memorized.
+The pre-production phase is also notable for only giving out the roles for plays mere days before the play was set to be put on, which only succeeded because the students were expected to spend weeks repeatedly going over the script until they had the entirety of it memorized.